-Justin Turco begins his sixth season at Salisbury in 2018.
+Justin Turco begins his seventh season at Salisbury in 2019.

 Salisbury advanced to its third-straight Capital Athletic Conference championship match in as many seasons under Turco's leadership in 2015.
 The Sea Gulls finished with an 8-1 record in the conference, while earning the No. 2 seed in the CAC tournament.
 Overall the team finished with a 24-8 record.
 Three Sea Gulls were named to All-CAC teams, with Katie Stouffer making her third-straight first-team appearance.
 Rachel Pierson and Jordan Lawson both were named to the second team.